kuroro0/Monitori_01/README.md

 Refer to the rules_example.txt to see what the rules look like.

+NOTE: CPU usage is calculated by total time spent in running state in 2 seconds.

+Also to be noted the rules are a sort of linked list, which are arranged accoring to priority.

+There are a several other details, I am too lazy to include.

 THIS IS DONE IN VIEW OF MY FINALY YEAR PROJECT(19BCE1344)